Bankruptcy March 29, 2026 · Updated April 4, 2026

 Canada’s student-loan 7-year rule can change the outcome of your insolvency file more than any other single detail.
 If you get the timing wrong, you can finish bankruptcy and still carry your student loan balance.

 You need a date-based strategy, not guesswork.
-Use this page with student loans and bankruptcy Canada, the debt option comparison page, and your consumer proposal estimate.
+Use this page with the debt option comparison page and your consumer proposal estimate.
 If timing pressure is high, start a free debt assessment while you map dates.

 Fast Table: How the 7-Year Rule Shapes Strategy